The Brooklyn borough president, Antonio Reynoso, said he met with F.B.I. officials to discuss the overtures to his office by foreign nationals.

 The opportunity materialized in October 2022, 10 months into Mr. Reynoso’s term.
 Overwhelmed by the demand for flag-raisings, Mr. Reynoso sought a meeting with the mayor’s international affairs office.

 The office’s commissioner, Edward Mermelstein, was listed in records as among those scheduled to attend the meeting.
-Rana Abbasova, the office’s director of protocol whose home was searched in November as part of the investigation into the mayor, and who later began cooperating with federal prosecutors, was not listed as among those scheduled to attend.
+Rana Abbasova, the office’s director of protocol whose home was searched in November, and who later began cooperating with federal prosecutors and the F.B.I., was not listed as among those scheduled to attend.

 During the meeting, City Hall officials told Mr. Reynoso that it was technically illegal to raise foreign flags at Borough Hall — a law that Mr. Adams ignored while borough president.